 Follow the Seafood Trail

-Surfers love the west coast of the Eyre Peninsula for its excellent waves, but the east coast – home to protected bays such as Coffin Bay, Venus Bay and Streaky Bay – is one of the best places in the world to grow oysters.
+Eyre Peninsula's east coast – home to protected bays such as Coffin Bay, Venus Bay and Streaky Bay – is one of the best places in the world to grow oysters.
 Follow the Seafood Frontier Touring Route from Whyalla for more than 380 kilometres (236 miles) to Streaky Bay.
 It's a self-drive trail on which you can sample oysters, abalone, prawns, tuna, rock lobster and countless cold water fish: shuck your own oysters at Pure Coffin Bay Oysters or taste the flavours at 1802 Oyster Bar, where the menu includes oysters served with a soy and wasabi dressing topped with pickled ginger.
 In Port Lincoln, the Fresh Fish Place, Sarins Restaurant and Bar at the Port Lincoln Hotel, and Del Giorno's will all serve you up a fresh seafood feast.